9 Sustainable Running Shoes – Run Like The World Depends On It

 Even if some are natural and/or recyclable, it’s often difficult to separate them to properly dispose or recycle of each.

-To really get our laces in a knot, the materials aren’t the biggest problem.
-Manufacturing accounts for two-thirds of the carbon footprint due to fossil-fuelled powered manufacturing plants and the high energy requirements of producing the various components.
+To really get our laces in a knot, manufacturing accounts for two-thirds of the carbon footprint due to fossil-fuelled powered plants with high energy requirements.

 Bottom line: we buy a lot of shoes—90% of which end up in landfill—so we need to start buying better ones.